On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 7

-Doctor attendance rate for newborns in the first 3 days after discharge from hospital (patronage)
+Rate of doctor attendance of newborns in the first 3 days after discharge from maternity hospital (patronage)

-Proportion (%) of newborns seen by a doctor in the first 3 days after discharge from hospital (patronage) per number of newborns in the reporting period
+Share (%) of newborns visited by a doctor in the first 3 days after discharge from the maternity hospital (patronage) per number of newborns during the reporting period

 Quarterly